hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 - Shapes that move a muscle in the middle of the face can now have blendshapes that the Mouth Divider.
 - Shapes that move the Tongue can now have blendshapes that only move the vertices that had been assigned to the Tongue.
 - You can now apply a deformation to the tongue, based on the blendshapes that moved the tongue out.
+- Deformers can be turned off per shape, in cases where you use blendshapes instead of deformers.

 ### Tailoring improvements

 - The result of Tailoring can now be exported to a new FaceTra File that does not require tailoring.
+- Blendshapes from the Adaptive File can now be optionally included.
+- Deformers can be overriden per shape.
+  - When a deformer is overriden in tailoring mode, a new "Restore from adaptive" button copies the position, rotation, distance, and curve from the tailored version.

 ### Jaw Calibration